Specifications

 M27 becomes much easier to judge once it is forced into the same room as M20, 030S, and 8BitCADE XL.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 M27 versus M20 is interesting because better value is the obvious angle.
-If M27 feels almost right but not quite, M20 is the sort of nearby detour that can completely change the shortlist.
+Compared with M27, M20 makes the more obvious play for readers who care about better value.
 M27 versus 030S is interesting because better value is the obvious angle.
-In practice, if M27 feels almost right but not quite, 030S is the sort of nearby detour that can completely change the shortlist.
+If M27 feels almost right but not quite, 030S is the sort of nearby detour that can completely change the shortlist.
 M27 versus 8BitCADE XL is interesting because better value is the obvious angle.
 From another angle, if M27 feels almost right but not quite, 8BitCADE XL is the sort of nearby detour that can completely change the shortlist.

 The Performance Story